NathanielWatife/E-commerce-REST-API/README.md

 - `PUT /api/admin/users/:id` — Update role/status/flags
 - `POST /api/admin/users/bulk` — Bulk activate/suspend/deactivate/delete
 - `GET /api/admin/users/export` — CSV export of users

+## Customer-support chatbot

+- New authenticated routes under `/api/chatbot` let customers raise complaints and receive AI-powered replies:
+    - `POST /api/chatbot/sessions` — start a session (optionally with the first message)
+    - `POST /api/chatbot/sessions/:id/messages` — send follow-up messages
+    - `POST /api/chatbot/sessions/:id/resolve` — mark a conversation as resolved
+    - `GET /api/chatbot/sessions` and `GET /api/chatbot/sessions/:id` — fetch conversation history
+- Set `OPENAI_API_KEY` (and optionally `OPENAI_MODEL`) for the assistant.
+Without it the API will throw an error at startup.
+- The React app now ships with a floating “Need help?” chat widget (see `raddazle-react/src/components/ChatWidget.js`).
+Users must be logged in to chat so the backend can tie complaints to their profile.